 Westminster offers pre-application services.
 Recommended for conservation area properties, listed buildings, and canal-side works.

-Realistic cost ranges for the most common project types in Highgate.
+Realistic cost ranges for the most common project types in Paddington.
 Westminster conservation requirements add approximately 5–15% to standard London pricing — modest compared to neighbouring Bayswater and Marylebone.

 Brunel's Great Western Railway, the Regent's Canal, and the Victorian city that grew up around them.